Introduction

 The following section consists of 10 visual testing tools that you can integrate with your current testing suite.

-One of the most popular tools in the market, Applitools, is best known for employing AI in visual regression testing.
+Applitools is one of the most popular tools in the market and is best known for using AI in visual regression testing.
 It offers feature-rich products like Eyes, Ultrafast Test Cloud, and Ultrafast Grid for efficient, intelligent, and automated testing.

 Applitools is 20x faster than conventional test clouds, is highly scalable for your growing enterprise, and is super simple to integrate with all popular frameworks, including Selenium, WebDriver IO, and Cypress.
 The tool is state of the art for all your visual testing requirements, with the ‘smarts’ to know what minor changes to ignore, without any prior settings.